mulsewm/rossmann-sales-forecasting/docs/PROJECT_REPORT.md

 ## 11. Conclusion

-This project successfully developed a production-ready sales forecasting system that **exceeds all business objectives**.
+In this project We successfully developed a production-ready sales forecasting system that **exceeds all business objectives**.
 The XGBoost model achieves **RMSPE of 1.40%**, which is **86% better than the 10% target**.

 ### Key Success Factors